Rajeswararao89/task-7-netdata/README.md

 ✅ Conclusion
 Successfully deployed Netdata, monitored key system and Docker metrics, and documented the findings with screenshots.
 This demonstrates the ability to set up lightweight real-time monitoring for servers and applications in a DevOps environment.

-yaml
-Copy
-Edit

 ---

-👉 This will make your README **clean + professional + interview-ready**.

-Do you also want me to format the screenshots in a **grid/table layout** (2 images side by side) instead of one below the other?
-That will make it look even better on GitHub.